View from kitchen table looking out to patio

 Servicing

 Servicing will tell you whether your lender plans to service your loan or not.
-In other words, you’ll make your monthly payments directly to your lender if they service your mortgage.
+In other words, you’ll make your monthly payments directly to your mortgage servicing company.
 Many lenders transfer the servicing of your loan to another lending institution.
 Rocket Mortgage services the majority of loans in its portfolio.

 Applicants and co-applicants sign and date this section of the Loan Estimate.
 By signing, you only agree that you’ve received the form.
 You don’t have to accept the loan.